Monty Python and the Holy Grail: Home media

+It was released on Blu-ray again for the film's 40th anniversary on 27 October 2015, including a new special feature consisting of a Q&A with the Pythons at the Tribeca Film Festival.
+Its physical release had a limited edition box set resembling a castle with a catapult and rubber animals to launch.

+On the film's 50th anniversary, Sony Pictures Home Entertainment will release Monty Python and the Holy Grail on Ultra HD Blu-ray on 26 August 2025.

-Reception
+Reception and legacy

 Contemporary reviews were mixed.
 Vincent Canby of The New York Times wrote in a favourable review that the film had "some low spots," but had gags which were "nonstop, occasionally inspired and should not be divulged, though it's not giving away too much to say that I particularly liked a sequence in which the knights, to gain access to an enemy castle, come up with the idea of building a Trojan rabbit."
 Charles Champlin of the Los Angeles Times was also positive, writing that the film, "like Mad comics, is not certain to please every taste.
 But its youthful exuberance and its rousing zaniness are hard not to like.
 As a matter of fact, the sense of fun is dangerously contagious."
 Penelope Gilliatt of The New Yorker called the film "often recklessly funny and sometimes a matter of comic genius."

 Other reviews were less enthusiastic.
 Variety wrote that the storyline was "basically an excuse for set pieces, some amusing, others overdone."
 Gene Siskel of the Chicago Tribune gave the film two-and-a-half stars, writing that he felt "it contained about 10 very funny moments and 70 minutes of silence.
-Too many of the jokes took too long to set up, a trait shared by both Blazing Saddles and Young Frankenstein.
+Too many jokes took too long to set up, a trait shared by both Blazing Saddles and Young Frankenstein.
 I guess I prefer Monty Python in chunks, in its original, television revue format."
 Gary Arnold of The Washington Post called the film "a fitfully amusing spoof of the Arthurian legends" but "rather poky" in tempo, citing the running gag of Swedish subtitles in the opening credits as an example of how the Pythons "don't know when to let go of any shtik".
 Geoff Brown of The Monthly Film Bulletin wrote in a mixed review that "the team's visual buffooneries and verbal rigamaroles (some good, some bad, but mostly indifferent) are piled on top of each other with no attention to judicious timing or structure, and a form which began as a jaunty assault on the well-made revue sketch and an ingenious misuse of television's fragmented style of presentation, threatens to become as unyielding and unfruitful as the conventions it originally attacked."